AstrozTM/Mixon-DOCS/README.md

+# Mixon docs

+## Info
+This is for nerd fucks using my compiler.
-# Mixon-DOCS
+# Credits
-This is the official mixon docs
+Main DEV : Astroz
+Ideas : LordOfAllMemes
+Informer of new updates : Izy